 Silver's Role Current Future Electric Vehicles Battery electric vehicles use between 25 and 50 grams of silver per vehicle.
 Note: 28 grams is equal to 1 ounce; 35,274 ounces is equal to 1 metric ton (tonne).
-The number of electric cars on the road today worldwide is roughly 40 million, with more than 14 million added in 2023 alone.
-China is, by far, the largest EV market accounting for 8.4 million units in 2023, or 59% of global EV sales.
-Source: https://www.ev-volumes.com/.
-Electric vehicle car sales are expected to reach 350 million by the year 2030.
-It is estimated that there will be 875 million electric passenger vehicles and 90 million electric commercial vehicles on the roads by 2050.
+2024 was a record year for electric vehicle car sales, with over 17 million sold.
+China continues to be the largest EV market accounting for 11 million units in 2024, a 40% increase over 2023.
+Source: Rho Motion.
+Electric vehicle car sales for 2025 are forecast to reach over 20 million, an approximate 18% increase.
+China will continue to lead the way with an expected 12.9 million units purchased during 2025.
+Source: Rho Motion.
 Solar Panels The average solar panel uses 20 grams of silver.
 Solar panels continue to experience exponential efficiency improvements, garnering growing adoption.
 The U.S. solar industry predicts installations of solar panels will quadruple by 2030.
 Cell Phones The average cell phone contains 0.34 grams of silver.
-Worldwide smartphone mobile network subscriptions reached nearly 8.9 billion by the end of 2023.
-Source: https://www.statista.com/statistics/262950/global-mobile-subscriptions-since-1993.
-It is estimated that by 2025, smartphone mobile network subscriptions will exceed 7.5 billion.
-Source: https://www.statista.com/ statistics/218984/number-of-global-mobile- users-since-2010/.
+Worldwide smartphone mobile network subscriptions reached nearly 9.1 billion by the end of 2024.
+Source: Statista.
+The global number of smartphone users was forecast to continuously increase between 2024 and 2029 by a total of 1.8 billion users (+42.62%).
+Source: Statista.
 Medicine While silver has been used for over six millennia to prevent microbial infections, silver is playing a growing role in the medical field.
 Silver is being placed within artificial bones, ointments, bandages, breathing tubes, surgical equipment and even in everyday items within healthcare facilities such as door knobs and furniture.
 Silver has also shown promising effectiveness in combating antibiotic-resistant bacteria, such as MRSA (Methicillinresistant Staphylococcus aureus).
 Rapidly growing populations in third-world countries coupled with aging populations in the west present a need for increasing and more effective medical technology.
 Silver may play a critical role in combating against the pathogens of tomorrow where antibiotics and existing technologies may fall short.

-Sources: Wood MacKenzie, Statista, BBC, the Silver Institute & IEA.
-Note: 28 grams is equal to 1 ounce; 35,274 ounces is equal to 1 metric ton (tonne).
+Sources: Wood MacKenzie, Rho Motion, Statista, BBC, the Silver Institute & IEA.